vivianakinyi/infoViz/README.md

 ### Current State Assessment of Tech Industry

-Embedded Tableau (credit to Makeover Monday, creator Ryan Soares)
+Embedded Tableau (credit to Makeover Monday, creator Ryan Soares) We are using this as inspiration to consolidate the data and make it exploratory for users.

 <iframe width="100%" height="100%" frameborder="0" src="https://public.tableau.com/views/GenderBalanceinTechnologyCompanies/GenderBalanceinTechCompanies?:language=en&:display_count=y&publish=yes&:origin=viz_share_link"></iframe>